velanc-ai/velanc-ai/README.md

 ## About Me
 - Pursuing a Master's in Artificial Intelligence at Sheffield Hallam University.
-- Passionate about Artificial Intelligence, Machine Learning, Deep Learning, Mechanical Engineering and Computational Fluid Dynamics (CFD).
+- Passionate about Artificial Intelligence Mechanical Engineering and Computational Fluid Dynamics (CFD)
 - Experienced in PINNs, Pytorch, Tensoflow, Python, ANSA, CAD, and CAE simulations.
 - **Area of Interest** :
   - Physics-Informed Neural Networks (PINNs) for PDE problems.